 Start/ Stop Service

-1. On the footer of the 3CX Monitor Setup configuration screen, click Start button to start the ‘3CX Monitor’ service.
+1. At the footer of the 3CX Monitor Setup configuration screen, click Start button to start the ‘3CX Monitor’ service.

 2. Click Stop to stop the service.